This page provides information on the Frame buffer rollout under the V-Ray tab in the Render Setup window.

 EXR/VRST 32-bit output – Enable this option to save the file in a 32-bit output.
 Note that .vrimg files always contain 32-bit data.

 Deep EXR – Enable this option to save the .exr file with a deep output.

 Dot-delimited frame number – Enable this option to add a dot between the file name and the frame number suffix in case an animation is rendered.

-Save VFB color corrections to RGB channel – Enable this option to save all applied VFB color corrections to the RGB channel of the image file.
-This does not apply for OCIO and ICC color corrections.
-LUT and Background color corrections can be saved if this is explicitly specified in their VFB rollouts.
+Save VFB color corrections to RGB channel – Enable this option to save all applied VFB color corrections to the RGB channel of the output image.
+This does not apply to the sRGB, Gamma 2.2 and ICC display corrections.
+OCIO, LUT and Background Image corrections are saved if this is explicitly specified in their VFB rollouts.

 Additional options for saving .exr raw output are available through the VRayOptionRE render element.

 There are some additional parameters of the VFB which are not available in the interface but are accessible through MAXScript.
 These may be useful in certain situations.
 Below are listed the MaxScript names of these parameters.